Brian Peck: Personal life

 Peck studied theater at the University of Southern California.
 He is openly gay.
 He lives in Los Angeles, California, as of 2025, and has not worked in the entertainment industry since 2019.

-Kyle Sullivan, who performed with Peck in the Nickelodeon show All That, has recounted that Peck has had correspondence with the serial killer John Wayne Gacy.
+Kyle Sullivan, who performed with Peck in the Nickelodeon show All That, recounted in Quiet on Set that Peck had correspondence with the serial killer and child rapist John Wayne Gacy.
 Sullivan, who visited Peck's residence at the age of 14, recalled observing a significant volume of written communication exchanged between Peck and Gacy.
 Sullivan asserts that Gacy, who pursued painting while on death row, purportedly sent Peck an autographed painting of a clown, which Peck reportedly displayed in his residence at the time.